rdlauer/articles/chef/git-course/post.md

 GitHub is almost entirely free to use and well worth taking advantage of!

-> **TIP:** If you're averse to CLI tooling, GitHub also offers [GitHub Desktop](https://desktop.github.com/) for macOS and Windows.
+> **TIP:** If you're averse to command-line tooling, GitHub also offers [GitHub Desktop](https://desktop.github.com/) for macOS and Windows.

 ## Learn Git on Learn Chef

-All this brings me to an important point: there is a new course on Learn Chef called [Getting Started with Git!](NEED URL)
+All of this brings me to an important point: there is a new course on Learn Chef called [Getting Started with Git](NEED URL)!

 > **NOTE:** Most of the courses on Learn Chef are DevOps-focused.
 Getting Started with Git is the first of a new series of courses that focus on related technologies and languages.
-Spoiler: Ruby and YAML are on the way. 🥳
+Spoiler alert: Ruby, Powershell, and Bash are on the way! 🥳

 *So what's in the course?*